mattcip/docs-v3/docs/hardware/EXP-IO.md

 # EXP-IO

 The EXP-IO expansion board is a mixed input/output module that features:
-* Relay: The board features 4 Solid state relays Normally open connection rated at 36Vdc, This enables developers to control actuators easily using Software libraries with Zerynth SDK.
+* Relay: The board features 4 Solid state relays Normally open connection rated at 36Vdc.
+This enables developers to control actuators easily using Software libraries with Zerynth SDK.

-* Opto-isolated digital inputs: 2 channels of opto-isolated digital inputs are available on the board.
+* Opto-isolated digital inputs: 2 channels of opto-isolated digital inputs rated at 36Vdc are available on the board.

 * 2 Analog Channels channels: Connect your sensor easily and read the data from the sensors over the 2 industrial-compatible channels on the board.
 The channels support voltage-based ( ±10V), current-based (±20mA) or resistive sensors (calibrated for 11 Kohm for best precision).